rtmigo/prefnotifiers_flutter/README.md

 ## What is PrefsStorage?

-Each `PrefItem` relies on a `PrefsStorage` that actually stores the values.
+Each `PrefItem` relies on a `PrefsStorage` that actually stores data.

 ```dart